GoDaddy - DATA PROCESSING ADDENDUM

 - Employees, agents, advisors, freelancers of Customer (who are natural persons)

-- Customer’s Users authorized by Customer to use the Covered Services
+- Customer’s users authorized by Customer to use the Covered Services

-4. Type of Personal Data.
+4. Categories of Personal Data.
 Customer may upload Personal Data in the course of its use of the Covered Services, the type of and extent to which is determined and controlled by Customer in its sole discretion, and which may include, but is not limited to the following categories of Personal Data of Data Subjects:

 - Telephone number